gpmd/playbook/_posts/pages/2014-03-11-how-to-edit-the-playbook.md

 ## Adding pages to the Table Of Contents

 1. Once you have published a page you need to add it to the TOC.
 Open `_includes/table-of-contents.md` to edit it.
-2. Using Markdown syntax add your new page.
+2. Using Markdown syntax add your new page to one of the lists.
+3. Links must start with a preceeding slash.
-3. You can create new sections within the TOC by adding an h6 tag (in Markdown this is done by prefixing the line with 6 hashes: `###### My Section Heading`
+4. You can create new sections within the TOC by adding an h6 tag (in Markdown this is done by prefixing the line with 6 hashes: `###### My Section Heading`